codeboxrcodehub/cbxwpbookmark/readme.txt

 == Screenshots ==

 == Changelog ==
+= 1.9.11 =
+* [fixed] Deleting one category was deleting bookmarks from other category if bookmarks were in both category.
+* [updated] Pro addon plugin 1.5.4 released and compatible with latest Core Plugin 1.9.11
+* [improved] Minor improvements for style

 = 1.9.10 =
 * [updated] Pro addon plugin 1.5.3 released
 * [improved] Minor improvements